galanti3/Json2BakinPlugin/README.md

 ## How To Use

 1. Extract downloaded zip file.
 Place Json2BakinPlugin folder under the "plugins" folder of Bakin installation.
-Place en\Json2BakinPlugin.resources.dll under the "plugins\en" folder of Bakin installation.
   > **Note**
   > If you installed Bakin via Steam, the "plugins" folder can be usually found at C:\Program Files (x86)\Steam\steamapps\common\BAKIN